-It's easy to remember them this year on the 150th anniversary of this event.
-But I hope that when the 151st anniversary comes 'round, or the 167th, that folks will remember and honor these victims again.
+It was natural to remember these victims on the 150th anniversary of this event.
+But I hope that when the 151st anniversary comes 'round, or the 160th, 167th, or the 243rd, that we will pause to remember and honor these folks again.

 I also hope that one of the oldest sections of the Arsenal, the powder magazine that dates to circa 1817, will be preserved and maintained as an architectural witness to this tragedy.
-The magazine now houses restrooms and a maintenance room for the Arsenal Park ballfield and playground that is now on the explosion site.
+The magazine now houses restrooms and a maintenance room for the Arsenal Park ballfield and playground, which are today situated near the explosion site.